-includeLabels are created to solve this pain point.
-In the template system of Anqi CMS,includeThe function of the label is like dividing a large Lego set into individual small parts.These small components (such as headers, footers, sidebars, and specific feature blocks, etc.) can be made separately and then "assembled" anywhere as needed.The CMS supports syntax similar to Django template engine, making this modularization simple and intuitive.
+includeTags are born to solve this pain point.
+In the Anqi CMS template system,includeThe label is like taking a large Lego set apart into individual pieces.These small parts (such as headers, footers, sidebars, and specific feature blocks, etc.) can be made separately and then assembled anywhere as needed.The AnQi CMS supports syntax similar to the Django template engine, making modularization simple and intuitive.

-UseincludeLabels are not just convenient at the code level, they have profound benefits for the overall operation and management of the website:
+UseincludeTags are not just a convenience at the code level; they have profound benefits for the overall operation and management of the website:

-Auto CMS template files are usually used.htmlas suffixes, and stored uniformly in/templatethe directory.
-For public code segmentsincludesuggested to be placed in/templatethe directory.partial/the subdirectory, for examplepartial/header.html/partial/footer.htmlEnglish, this is a good organizational habit.
+The Anqi CMS template files usually use.htmlas the suffix, and store them uniformly in/templatethe directory.
+For theincludecommon code snippets, it is recommended to place them in/templateUnder the directorypartial/In a subdirectory, for examplepartial/header.html/partial/footer.htmletc., which is a good organizational habit.

-The simplestincludeThe usage is to directly specify the path of the template file to be introduced:
+The simplestincludeThe usage is to directly specify the path of the template file to be imported:

 {% include "partial/header.html" %}